r26D/iona/README.md

 ## LaTeX

-Of course you need a TeX system installed, including `latex`, `pdflatex`, or any other variants you'd like to use to process your `.tex` source into final documents.
+Of course, you need a TeX system installed, including `latex`, `pdflatex`, or any other variants you'd like to use to process your `.tex` source into final documents.
 (The default configuration assumes `pdflatex` is installed for PDF generation and `latex` is installed for DVI generation.
 See "Configuration," below.)